top of page

 Typically I use 4" x 4" or smaller tile for the shower floor.
 This size allows for the tiler to slope the shower floor as needed for drainage into a center drain.
 If your shower floor tile is larger, then you would need to install a linear drain.
 It's a much more expensive project and most of the time requires engineer drawings.

-Pro Tip: I always use tile-in drains, be it center or linear.
+Pro Tip: I always use tile-in drains.
 Tile-in drains allow the tile pattern to continue within the drain area which allows for a much cleaner look.
 It's also nice to stand on a tiled floor as opposed to a metal drain.

 Read all about tile in my previous post.